 - Get started on SiteGround now.

-- Host unlimited websites and enjoy FREE site transfer
+- Host unlimited websites and FREE site transfer

-- A2-optimized plugins and 1-click installs for WordPress
+- Optimized plugins and 1-click installs for WP

 - FREE HackScan with restore options

 Django is a coding framework (built by the Django Project) that helps developers speed up production.
 The framework is based on the Python coding language and is easy to use.
 It has various built-in features that appeal to dev teams everywhere for its flexibility and speed.

 When developers use Django they get dozens of extras that make user authentication, content administration, site maps, and RSS feeds easy to implement.
 This range of use cases makes the framework perfect for building social networks, database applications, and content management systems.